Nigora

 The Nigora is an American breed of small or medium-sized dual-purpose goat, raised both for its milk and for its fiber.
 It is the result of cross-breeding Nigerian Dwarf bucks with does of mohair breeds such as the Angora.

 History

 The Nigora is of recent creation: breeding started in 1994.
-A breed association, the American Nigora Goat Breeders Association, was formed in 2007.
+A breed society, the American Nigora Goat Breeders Association, was formed in 2007.
 Another association, the Nigora Goat Breeders Society, was active in 2014.

-Fiber
+Use

 As with the Pygora breed, the fiber is classified into three types, A, B and C, depending on the length and type of the fibers.
 Type A is Angora-type mohair, long and lustrous; type B is "cashgora", which combines mohair with cashmere-type undercoat and is of medium length; type C is like cashmere and is shorter.